 Over recent years real Christmas trees have increased in popularity, with roughly 8.2 million sold in the UK each year.
-If you’re one of those opting for a real tree, there are a number of steps which you will need to take to prepare for and reduce fallen tree needles.
+If you’re one of those opting for a real tree, there are a number of steps that you will need to take to prepare for and reduce fallen tree needles.

 Below, we’ve outlined some of the more important ones.

 When going to pick your real Christmas tree it’s important to opt for a tree with high needle retention.
 Two species we recommend considering are the Nordman fir and the Scots pine; although these are likely to be more expensive than other species.